Clinician Quality Academy

 Each project must address one or more dimensions of quality, based on the Health Quality Matrix.
 These projects are having an impact across British Columbia’s health care system.

-Here is a snapshot of the 28 projects by cohort 1 participants, broken down by area of care and dimension of quality.
+Here is a snapshot of the 70 projects by participants in cohorts 1-3, broken down by area of care and dimension of quality.

 What You Need to Know

 - Identify an Executive Sponsor and begin initial exploration of your quality project ideas.